reddy162002/Information-reterival/README.md

 ## Project Files Included

 The following files are included in this project:
-**Project1_PythonCode.py:** This is the main Python script that contains all the necessary functionality for text parsing.
+**chandumukkamala.py:** This is the main Python script that contains all the necessary functionality for text parsing.

-**input_files:** A folder containing all `.txt` input files that need to be parsed.
+**Input_Files:** A folder containing all `.txt` input files that need to be parsed.

 **stopwordlist.txt:** A file containing a list of common stopwords.